Hierarchical Random Measures without Tables: Normalized hierarchical completely random vectors

-The construction in \eqref{eq:norm} is similar to the normalized hierarchical model in \cite{Camerlenghi2019, Sankhya2023}, where however the base random measure is normalized as well, that is
+The construction in \eqref{eq:norm} is similar to the normalized hierarchical model in \cite{Camerlenghi2019, Sankhya2024}, where, however, the base random measure is normalized as well, that is

-This slight modification is crucial from the point of view of the overall law of $\bm{\crm}$, which is no longer a CRV.
-In particular, the marginal random measures $\crm_i$'s are not CRMs.
-Interestingly, at least two popular hierarchical specifications can be expressed in terms of a normalized hierarchical CRV.
+This slight modification has crucial implications on the overall law of $\bm{\crm}$, which is no longer a CRV, and whose marginals $\crm_i$'s are not CRMs.
+Interestingly, at least two popular hierarchical specifications can be expressed in terms of a normalized hierarchical CRV, as discussed in the following.

 Recall that $\bm{\tilde P} = (\tilde P_1,\dots,\tilde P_d) \sim {\rm HDP}(\alpha, \alpha_0,P_0)$ is a hierarchical Dirichlet process \citep{Teh2006} with concentration parameters $\alpha, \alpha_0>0$ and base probability $P_0$ if